ZiadAladawySE/alx-system_engineering-devops/0x0C-web_server/README.md

   that configures a new Ubuntu machine with Nginx.
   * Nginx listens on port 80.
-  * When querying Nginx at its root `/` with a `curl` GET request, it returns a page containing the string `Hello World`.
+  * When querying Nginx at its root `/` with a `curl` GET request, it returns a page containing the string `Holberton School`.

 * **2. Setup a domain name**
   * [2-setup_a_domain_name](./2-setup_a_domain_name): A text file containing